Using the library

 You can read more about our rare books collections and book an appointment to consult them on the link below.

 LMH’s library has been at the centre of our academic community since the College’s foundation, particularly because women were not allowed to use the Bodleian Libraries up until the 1920s.
 Our current library was purpose built, designed by Raymond Erith and opened by the Queen in 1961.

 It is a stately and beautiful space, one of the most attractive college libraries, and a joy to work in.
 You can find out more about our library’s history here.

 LMH is staffed from 9 to 5 every weekday, with a break for lunch.
 James Fishwick is the Librarian, in charge of acquisitions, external visitors, and overall management of the library.
 Email James via firstname.lastname@example.org to suggest books for the college to buy, or if you have a question but aren’t a current LMH member.
-Emily Ingle is the Graduate Trainee Library Assistant, who deals with book processing and circulation.
-Email Emmy via email@example.com to ask her to renew your loans or for other queries from LMH members.
+Sally Hamer is the Assistant Librarian, who deals with circulation and reading room management.
+Email Sally at email@example.com to renew books or for any other queries from LMH members.